Trisakti shootings

-The Trisakti shootings, also known as the Trisakti tragedy (Tragedi Trisakti), took place at Trisakti University, Jakarta, Indonesia on 12 May 1998.
-At a demonstration demanding President Suharto's resignation, TNI-AD soldiers opened fire on unarmed protestors.
+The Trisakti shootings, also known as the Trisakti tragedy (Tragedi Trisakti), took place at Trisakti University, Jakarta, Indonesia, on 12 May 1998.
+At a demonstration demanding President Suharto's resignation, Indonesian Army soldiers opened fire on unarmed protestors.
 Four students, Elang Mulia Lesmana, Heri Hertanto, Hafidin Royan, and Hendriawan Sie, were killed and dozens more were injured.
-The shootings caused riots to break out throughout Indonesia, eventually leading to Suharto's resignation.
+The shootings triggered a riot and nationwide revolutionary wave, leading to Suharto's resignation later the same month.

 Background

 The economy of Indonesia suffered in 1997 and 1998 due to the 1997 Asian financial crisis.
-The value of the Indonesian rupiah plummeted, with a record exchange rate of 2,682 rupiah per United States dollar by 13 August 1997 and continuing to free-fall.
+The value of the Indonesian rupiah plummeted, with a record exchange rate of 2,682 rupiah per United States dollar by 13 August 1997 and continuing to fall.

 By 1998, hundreds of students from universities across the country were demonstrating calling for President Suharto's resignation.
 A demonstration on 16 May 1998 at the Bandung Institute of Technology saw 500 demonstrators, and by March, larger demonstrations had occurred at the University of Indonesia and Gadjah Mada University.
 On 9 May 1998, a police officer, Dadang Rusmana, was reported to have been killed at a demonstration at Djuanda University.